-Dialogue can make your story.
+Realistic dialogue can make your story.
 In fact, as Shakespeare knew, you can tell a whole story just through authentic, realistic dialogue.
 You're probably thinking: “Easier said than done.”
 What makes dialogue difficult to do well?

 Good stories are about real people, and people in real life love to talk to each other.
 We are biologically disposed to receive pleasure from conversation.

 Dialogue is a Skill